marijnh/Eloquent-JavaScript/07_robot.md

-Since this robot does not need to remember anything, it ignores its second argument (remember that JavaScript functions can be called with extra arguments without ill effects), and omits the `memory` property in its returned object.
+Since this robot does not need to remember anything, it ignores its second argument (remember that JavaScript functions can be called with extra arguments without ill effects) and omits the `memory` property in its returned object.

 To put this sophisticated robot to work, we'll first need a way to